Fiji Teachers Union: Union of the two Associations

 The planning and organising of the Fiji Teachers’ Union that had begun in 1930 was completed in 1931 when the two teachers’ organizations of that time met at Natabua in Lautoka on 19 and 20 June and finally elected the officials of the National Executive.
 Mr S Hari Charan chaired the election procedures when D A Shah was elected the first President and Sewak Masih and S Hari Charan became the two Vice Presidents.
 R H Ram Narayan was elected the General Secretary with W K Phillip as his Assistant Secretary.
 J R Lochan became the Treasurer of the Union and there were twelve executive committee members: B H Sanjeu, R Deoki, S Parshu Ram, Andrew G Prasad, S Ram Singh, Tulsi R Sharma, Phillip Cula, I Racule, T Rawasalevu, W Tuiwaqa, Sairusi Natuni and Inoke Cakutini.

 At last the dream of Sewak Masih became a reality when the Fiji Teachers’ Union was formed to represent all the teachers of Fiji.
 Total strength of the Union in 1931 was 112 and this included 18 Fijian members.
 Membership of the Union was open to all the teachers teaching in Fiji irrespective of their race, colour and creed.

 After 1931 the Fiji Teachers’ Union members have been meeting regularly for their annual conferences during the first term school holidays.
 These meetings or conferences have been providing good opportunities to the teachers to meet each other and exchange their views and ideas.
 These meetings have been helping the members to make new acquaintances and learn new skills, ideas and knowledge through lectures and discussions.
 These conferences have also provided them a forum for active participation to further their professionalism and to update their rights and responsibilities.

 The venues for these Annual General Meetings depended on the branch invitations but from 1931 to 1938 they were held alternatively in Suva and Lautoka.
 During these years the Presidency of the Union was shared by two prominent teachers of that time, Dildhar Ali Shah and Ami Chandra.
 In 1939 however, the Ba Branch of the Union invited them to hold the Conference there and it was a successful event.
 Nadi was the next branch, which hosted the eleventh Conference in 1941 when the President was Hari Charan, who became the longest serving President of the Union-17 years.

-Other teachers who served as President of the Union were James Madhwan(8 years),NR Ram Krishna (1 Year), Ambika Nand (3 years), J R Lochan(1 Year), K C Ramrakha(8 years), Krishna Dutt(3 years), Shiu Narayan Kanhai (3 years), Shiu Charan, and Anil Sudhakar.
+Other teachers who served as President of the Union were James Madhwan (8 years), NR Ram Krishna (1 Year), Ambika Nand (3 years), J R Lochan(1 Year), K C Ramrakha(8 years), Krishna Dutt(3 years), Shiu Narayan Kanhai (3 years), Shiu Charan, and Anil Sudhakar.

 The FTU registered with the national government as a trade union in 1947.

+Esiteri Vakalala-Kamikamica was the first female president of the Union.